m1nka/blog/_posts/2020-11-22-how-to-create-architecture-diagrams-for-oracle-cloud-infrastructure-oci.markdown

 ## Powerpoint <a name="powerpoint"></a>

 Powerpoint is the easiest and quickest way to create beautiful architectural diagrams for OCI.
-It's the recommended 'go-to' option visualizing simple deployments.
-It also supports diagrams in 'light mode' and 'dark mode'.
-The downside of designing architectures with Powerpoint is that it is not suited for complex architectures.
-Managing lot's of objects without a proper layering system is annoying to work with.
-Also Powerpoint is limited when exporting diagrams (PPTX, PDF, PNG, JPEG).
+It's the recommended 'go-to' option visualizing simple deployments and supports diagrams in 'light mode' and 'dark mode'.
+The downside of designing architectures with Powerpoint is that it is not very well suited for complex architectures.
+Managing lot's of objects without a proper layering system can be tedious to work with.
+Also Powerpoint is limited when exporting diagrams (PPTX, PDF, PNG, JPEG) compared to other tools.

 Download the [OCI Powerpoint Icon Set](https://docs.cloud.oracle.com/en-us/iaas/Content/Resources/Assets/OCI_Icons.pptx) to get started, it includes a sample architecture.